WeblateOrg/weblate/docs/admin/addons.rst

                 +---------------------+--------------------------------------------+-------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 :Triggers: repository post-commit

 Squash Git commits prior to pushing changes.
+See :ref:`markup` for for the message options.

 Git commits can be squashed prior to pushing changes in one of the following modes: